Tiffany Trump Bares Cleavage In Stunning Nude Top

 “Wait… is that you in the framed pic on the background?” asked a follower.

 Earlier, The Inquisitr reported that Trump returned to New York City after a summer filled with travel.
-She and her boyfriend Michael Boulos spent the day in the Big Apple dressed in matching, casual black outfits.
+She and her boyfriend, Michael Boulos, spent the day in the Big Apple dressed in matching, casual black outfits.

-Soon, Trump will return to Washington D.C. and Georgetown Law School.
+Soon, Trump will return to Washington, D.C., and Georgetown Law School.
 Last year, the president’s younger daughter completed her first year of studies at the university.
 Before that, she received a Bachelor of Arts degree from the University of Pennsylvania.
 There, Trump majored in Sociology and Urban Studies.

-Currently, her father and three older siblings are working on President Trump’s 2020 reelection campaign as well as his current White House administration.
+Currently, her father and three older siblings are working on President Trump’s 2020 re-election campaign, as well as his current White House administration.
 For now, Trump appears to be focused on her studies and obtaining her law degree.